francycar/RA_project/README.md

 - --*learning_rate*: learning rate for the optimization algorithm

-For a finer agent customization, you can directly modify the agent construction inside *agent_config.py* Refer to the **[tensorforce 0.6.4](https://github.com/tensorforce/tensorforce)** documentation for tensorforce agent construction syntax.
+For a finer agent customization, you can directly modify the agent construction inside *agent_config.py* Refer to the **[Tensorforce 0.6.4 documentation](https://tensorforce.readthedocs.io/en/latest/index.html)**  for Tensorforce agent construction syntax.